rrousselGit/provider/README.md

 #### Some skills

+Because the context required by **Provider.of** above must be the context of the ChangeNotifierProvider or ChangeNotifierProvider sub-layout, it needs to use its builder to get its context to be effective; using CounterPage's context is invalid

-`Provider.of` is a little troublesome to use, we can use some tips to optimize it, ChangeNotifierProvider will store the XxxProvider object, here, we can also store it for subsequent use
+**Provider.of** is also a bit troublesome to use

+We can use some tips to optimize it, ChangeNotifierProvider will store the XxxProvider object, here, we can also store it for subsequent use

 ```dart
 class CounterPage extends StatelessWidget {